-It is also fair to say the MoD and other military organisations have long since recognised the problem and are doing as much as possible to address it but sometimes these efforts are neutralised by a lack of funding, new equipment requirements, a lack of integrated planning and non joined up thinking.
-The speed which equipment is introduced, influenced by operations, can also have an adverse affect, as we know, things are never as simple as they might first appear.
+It is also fair to say the MoD and other military organisations have long since recognised the problem and are doing as much as possible to address it but sometimes these efforts are neutralised by a lack of funding, new equipment requirements, a lack of integrated planning and non-joined-up thinking.
+The speed at which equipment is introduced, influenced by operations, can also have an adverse effect, as we know, things are never as simple as they might first appear.

 Technology has its role to play but so do many other factors; doctrine, tactics and training are equally important.

 I think that the answer to ‘can we reduce weight’ is ‘can we afford not to’

 The Taleban are not stupid, they will probe for weakness, have shown great tactical skill and are seemingly immune to being dislodged from a position even by large calibre weapons.
 Putting down large volumes of fire to reduce cover, force a relocation in order to expose a better target or fixing in place whilst the big boys are organised is one of the reasons we seem to be carrying very large volumes of 5.56 and 7.62mm link.
 As good as Javelin is, it is difficult for an infantry foot patrol to use unless vehicle-based or in a semi-static location.
 Again, heavy machine gun and grenade machine gun are unsuitable for extended foot patrol work.

 So, the foot patrol is left with nothing but a heavyweight of fire to locate and suppress, aided by hand grenades, launched grenades and various types of rockets.
 Add in the different calibres and natures of ammunition being carried and you can see how weights start to balloon.